tomohiro/zabbix-alertscript-slack/README.md

-Zabbix Alerts Script for Slack
+Zabbix Alert Script for Slack
 ================================================================================